Gender in horror films

 The representation of gender in horror films, particularly depictions of women, has been the subject of critical commentary.

 Critics and researchers have argued that horror films depict graphically detailed violence, contain erotically or sexually charged situations which verge on becoming pornographic, and focus more on injuring or killing female as opposed to male characters.
-Many also perceive recurring themes of misfortune for male characters who perform overt masculinity or sexuality.
+Many also perceive recurring themes of misfortune for male characters who exhibit overt masculinity or sexuality.
 Audience reception is suggested by researchers to be affected by the respective gender representation depicted in these movies.